Commercial Strategy 2021-2026

 The following principles will guide how we deliver this strategy.

-• Wherever NRW has freedom of choice (In some circumstance NRW needs to work with third parties with an existing legal or contractual interest in land managed by NRW, or an adjoining land.
-There may also be situations where NRW is obliged to contract work out through Welsh Government framework contracts.) it will award contracts and other commercial agreements through fair and open competition using criteria clearly defined and transparently evaluated, avoiding unfair competition.
+- Wherever NRW has freedom of choice (In some circumstance NRW needs to work with third parties with an existing legal or contractual interest in land managed by NRW (or an adjoining land).
+There may also be situations where NRW is obliged to contract work out through Welsh Government framework contracts) it will award contracts and other commercial agreements through fair and open competition or equable and transparent using criteria clearly defined evaluated, avoiding unfair competition and offering maximum benefits.

-• NRW will continue to comply with EU State Aid rules through a combination of the above measures and by seeking advice when it is unclear, to avoid breaches.
+- NRW will continue to comply with the UK’s international obligations on subsidy control post Brexit through a combination of the above measures and by seeking advice when it is unclear, to avoid breaches.

 Our commercial vision and strategic objectives